Mirantis/2a-demos/README.md

 ### Infra Setup

-As next you need to decide into which infrastructure you would like to install the Demo clusters.
+Next, choose the infrastructure provider where you would like to install the Demo clusters.
 This Demo Repo has support for the following Infra Providers (more to follow in the future):

 - AWS
 - Azure